Add: 4, 31 Council Avenue Rockingham, Western Australia 6168 | P: (08) 9592 2210 | E: click here

 As you can see, a good dental exam and cleaning involves quite a lot more than just checking for cavities and polishing your teeth.
 We are committed to providing you with the best possible care, and to do so will require regular check-ups and cleanings.

-A: Most people unaware of it as the disease is often painless in the early stages.
+Most people unaware of it as the disease is often painless in the early stages.
 Unlike tooth decay, which often causes discomfort, it is possible to have periodontal disease without noticeable symptoms.
 Having regular dental check-ups and periodontal examinations are very important and will help detect if periodontal problems exist.

 Periodontal disease begins when plaque, a sticky, colourless, film of bacteria, food debris, and saliva, is left on the teeth and gums.
 The bacteria produce toxins (acids) that inflame the gums and slowly destroy the bone.
 Brushing and flossing regularly and properly will ensure that plaque is not left behind to do its damage.